bioinformatics-ua/dicoogle-client-js/README.md

 ## Further Notice

-This library is compatible with versions 2.0.X of Dicoogle.
+This library is compatible with versions of Dicoogle in the range `>=2.0.0 <2.2.0`.
 This client wrapper can be updated as new services emerge.

 ## License